MattiasSeth/inlamningsuppgift/documents/notebook.md

 2022-05-21:
 Continued with the component problem by using my code from the dfs function to make a new improved dfs function which also collects and count vertices.
 Spent a couple of hours on this but always got the wrong result so I went back to the first dfs function and noticed that I made mistake in a for loop.
 I corrected the mistake and got back to the components again.
 Eventually I got the right result on 2 smaller test files.

+2022-05-22:
+Tried changing the filepath code in the shell scripts to $filename.
+But when i ran "bash edge.sh filname.txt it never worked so I changed it back.
+After my failed sh attempts I decided to start writing the report, this took longer then excpected.
+I looked at the clique problem for awhile but realized I would not have time to finsih.